 API (Application Programming Interface)

 A set of tools and protocols that allow different software components to communicate.
-In live streaming, APIs are used to control broadcasting tools, analytics, and integrations.
+In live streaming, APIs control broadcasting tools, analytics, and integrations.

 Anchor (Live Streaming Host)

-The main presenter or personality conducting the live stream, especially common in news, talk shows, or influencer content.
+The main presenter or personality conducts the live stream, which is especially common in news, talk shows, or influencer content.

 Analytics (Streaming Analytics)

-Data and metrics collected during and after a stream, such as viewer count, average watch time, engagement rate, and geographic distribution.
+Data and metrics collected during and after a stream include viewer count, average watch time, engagement rate, and geographic distribution.

 Adaptive Streaming Protocols